dgcameron/model_build_package/README.md

 ## **Step 1:** Grant user privileges

 - Normally dm\_role (or oml\_developer) roles are sufficient to build models.
 However when pl/sql is executed in stored procedures the grants must be direct and not through a role.
-Execute the following grants from admin (or sys in dbcs) to ml\_user (or other ml user name)
+Execute the following grants from admin (or sys in dbcs) to ml\_user (or other ml user name).
 ```
 <copy>grant unlimited storage to ml_user;
 grant execute on dbms_data_mining to ml_user;